ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 // 26th Nov 2018
 ```

-__In JavaScript you have to run your entire script at once - that is, you can't for example select two lines of your script and run just those, you have to run the whole thing.
+__In JavaScript, you have to run your entire script at once - that is, you can't, for example, select two lines of your script and run just those, you have to run the whole thing.
 You "run" a script by pressing the `Run` button.
-This means that throughout your tutorial, as you add more lines to your script, you have to keep pressing `Run` to see the results of the new code you've added.
+This means that throughout your tutorial, as you add more lines to your script, you have to keep pressing `Run` to see the results of the new code you've added.__

 <a name="import"></a>

 ## 5. Import and explore data - protected areas and forest cover change as a case study

-Like with any analysis, it's not so much about the data as it is about your research question - so as you start exploring the GEE, remember to keep your research questions (or science communication goals, since the GEE is pretty great for that, too) in mind!
+Like with any analysis, it's not so much about the data as it is about your research question, so as you start exploring the GEE, remember to keep your research questions (or science communication goals, since the GEE is pretty great for that, too) in mind!

 ### Research question
 __How has forest cover changed in different national parks around the world?__